-Dr. Werner has been a research chemist for Allied Chemical and the U.S. Navy, a mental health therapist, the clinical director of the Lynchburg College Counseling Center, and is currently Chair of the Psychology Department.
-He has been a faculty member at Lynchburg College since 1981.
+Dr. Werner has been a research chemist for Allied Chemical and the U.S. Navy, a mental health therapist, the clinical director of the University of Lynchburg Counseling Center, and is currently Chair of the Psychology Department.
+He has been a faculty member at University of Lynchburg since 1981.

 - MA, PhD – Michigan State University, 1970, 1977

 - MS – University of Kansas, 1966

 Publications and Presentations

 Some of the papers Dr. Werner has recently delivered include: “Beyond Human Nature: Robots,” “Can You Trust Your Therapist: Pseudoscience and Clinical Psychology,” “Superstition: Or Why Being Religious Is Normal,” and “Overpopulation: The Self-Destructive Aspect of Human Nature.”
 He is the editor of the fifth volume of the LC Symposium Readings “Science and Human Nature.”